nicolizamacorrea/LSTM-Nasdaq-stock-prediction/README.md

 4. numpy
 5. IPython
 Furthermore you will also need helper code lstm.py, which is taken from http://www.jakob-aungiers.com/articles/a/LSTM-Neural-Network-for-Time-Series-Prediction

 # Motivation

+The motivation of this project is to compare the performance of lstm and "standard machine learning algorithms on the problem of predicting Nasdaq prices.
 # Files
 1. Nasdaq.csv: Original csv taken from yahoo
 2. NasdaqC.csv: Modified original data for the lstm to use